dotnet/docs/docs/standard/linq/retrieve-collection-attributes.md

 ---
-title: "How to retrieve a collection of attributes - LINQ to XML"
+title: How to retrieve a collection of attributes - LINQ to XML
 description: The XElement.Attribute method retrieves the attributes of an element. ms.date: 07/20/2015
 dev_langs: